ia6382/bioinformatics-examples/README.md

 * `LCSM.py` [Finding a Shared Motif](https://rosalind.info/problems/lcsm/)

 ## Mini projects
-Files "porocilo.pdf" contain more detailed reports for the projects in the Slovenian language.
+Individual "porocilo.pdf" files contain more detailed reports for the projects in the Slovenian language.

 ### Gene Prediction
-We analyse the whole genome of Mycoplasma genitalium bacteria and try to find the regions that encode genes, especially those that encode proteins.
+We analyse the whole genome of *Mycoplasma genitalium* bacteria and try to find the regions that encode genes, especially those that encode proteins.
-We find optimal ORF length for our algorithm based on recall and precision measures.
+We find the optimal ORF length for our algorithm based on recall and precision measures.

 ![orf](orf.png)

 ### DNA evolution
-We search for a gene that would enable us to best distinguish between a Danio rerio fish and a group of six mammals.
+We search for a gene that would enable us to best distinguish between a *Danio rerio* fish and a group of six mammals.
-Using a distance measure derived from the Jukes-Cantor model we are able to compare the same gene between different species and then plot a phylogenetic tree.
+Using a distance measure derived from the Jukes-Cantor model we can compare the same gene between different species and then plot a phylogenetic tree.

 ![phylogeneticTree](phylogeneticTree.PNG)

 ### Sequence Reconstruction
 We search several gene sequences for the minimal length of fragments that we can then still reconstruct into the original sequence.
-This is done iteratively by first heuristically estimating the fragment length and then creating de Brujin graph for smaller and smaller fragments until only one unique Euler's path can be found.
+This is done iteratively by first heuristically estimating the fragment length and then creating a de Brujin graph for smaller and smaller fragments until only one unique Euler's path can be found.